rlikeone/React-greenwheels/README.md

 ## Results

    - The user is able to see more data about the selected location and available car.
-   - The user is able to see the location pinnen on the Map using the Google Maps API.
+   - The user is able to see the location pinned on the Map using the Google Maps API.